Innovation Hub Promotes Innovation in School

 Work in progress at the Innovation Hub – it will be doubling in size for the new academic year.
 See Facebook post.

-Time for the Innovation Hub team to take the cars for a spin round the track.
+Time for innovation in school and the Innovation Hub team to take the cars for a spin round the track.
 See Facebook photo gallery.

 The British School of Bucharest accepts no responsibility for the content of third party sites linked to this site.
 Every effort is made to check these on a regular basis to ensure that all are relevant and appropriate.